• Skip to primary navigation

 3. Fry bacon rashers until crispy and crumble over the top before serving.

-4. Turn it into a complete meal by adding 1 cup of finely chopped ham when you are assembling the dish.
+4. Turn it into a complete meal by adding 1 cup of finely chopped ham when you assemble the dish.
 Then cover with grated cheese and place under the grill until the cheese is melted and bubbling.

 Save for later